ITRS-Group/cordial/docs/tools/geneos/geneos_aes_new.md

 ### Options

 ```
   -b, --backup string     Backup existing keyfile with extension given (default ".old")
   -D, --default           Save as user default keyfile (will NOT overwrite without -f)
   -H, --host string       Import only to named host, default is all
   -I, --import            Import the keyfile to components and set on matching instances.
-  -k, --keyfile string   Optional key file to create, defaults to STDOUT.
+  -k, --keyfile KEYFILE   Optional key file to create, defaults to STDOUT.
 (Will NOT overwrite without -f)
   -f, --overwrite         Overwrite existing keyfile
 ```

 ### Options inherited from parent commands